-When it comes to driving in the city, I have found Google Maps is a little more accurate than Waze.
-In terms of getting across town using public transport, Google Maps is also a viable alternative to Citymapper, albeit with mainly bus and train routes.
-If I am walking to my destination, I also like to use google maps to navigate, as it has such an extensive set of locations I can enter.
+When it comes to driving in the city, I’ve found Google Maps is a little more accurate than Waze.
+In terms of getting across town using public transport, Google Maps is also a viable alternative to Citymapper.
+If I’m walking to my destination, I also like to use Google Maps to navigate, as it has such an extensive set of locations I can enter.

 When on a road trip you have the flexibility to stay outside of the city and drive in to visit attractions.
 Air BnB is fantastic for finding cheaper accommodation outside of a city with free parking.

-If you are looking at staying in the center of a city but on a budget, Hostelworld is my favorite app for booking a bed in a shared dormitory.
+If you are looking to stay in the center of a city but on a budget, Hostelworld is my favorite app for booking a bed in a shared dormitory.
 They have a great review feature and I’ve found the app to work perfectly.